Publicidad programática

 To Sum Up

-On the other hand, the private auction allows only pre-approved advertisers to bid on publishers’ premium inventory, which can be a good way to auction off premium inventory for a higher price whilst maintaining a decent yield.
+On the other hand, the private auction allows only pre-approved advertisers to bid on publishers’ premium inventory, which can be a good way to auction off premium inventory for a higher price while maintaining a decent yield.

 The preferred deal offers a fixed CPM, exclusive inventory preview, and direct negotiation between publishers and advertisers.
 This can be a good way to sell premium inventory without guaranteeing a fixed volume of impressions.